 - Providers of basic necessities to economically disadvantaged populations, including homeless shelters and food banks.

 - Construction, including for housing and skilled trades.

-- Critical services necessary to maintain safety, sanitation and critical operations of residences, including law enforcement, fire prevention, code enforcement, auto repair, snow removal.
+- Critical services necessary to maintain safety, sanitation and critical operations of residences, including law enforcement, fire prevention, code enforcement, auto repair for working on cars and snow truck plows, snow removal.

 - Vendors that provide critical services or products, including logistics and technology support and child care.